bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 Thanks so much for considering a contribution to bootstrap_form.
 We love pull requests!

 We want everyone to feel welcome to contribute.
 We encourage respectful exchanges of ideas.
-We govern ourselves with the Contributor's Covenant [Code of Conduct](/CODE_OF_CONDUCT.md).
+We govern ourselves with the Contributor Covenant [Code of Conduct](/CODE_OF_CONDUCT.md).

 There are a number of ways you can contribute to `bootstrap_form`: